Modern mobile home with benches and potted plants outside.

 2. Foremost Insurance Group

 Foremost Insurance Group offers customizable policies for mobile homes regardless of make, model or age.
-It offers broad coverage and several discounts to increase affordability.
+Foremost provides broad coverage and several discounts to increase affordability.

 Pros

-• The Agreed Loss Settlement feature means you receive the full value of your home (minus the deductible) without a hassle if a covered cause destroys it.
+• Thanks to the Agreed Loss Settlement feature, receiving the full value of your home (minus the deductible) without a hassle if a covered cause destroys it

-• You can add an Optional Replacement Cost rider to your replacement coverage for your possessions.
-You’ll receive items of similar quality without accounting for the age or condition of your original items.
+• The ability to add an Optional Replacement Cost rider to your replacement coverage for your possessions (You’ll receive items of similar quality without accounting for the age or condition of your original items.)

 Cons